chouj/UPC-UPV-for-IITC/README.md

 # UPC/UPV for IITC
-###### Generating coordinate information of UPC / UPV for IITC according to your private Ingress GDPR data.
+###### An Windows command line tool for generating coordinate information of UPC / UPV for IITC according to your private Ingress GDPR data.

 ## Compatibility
 #### MATLAB Release Compatibility